Green America

 6. Buy Organic and Fair Trade Personal Care Products

-Make-up and body-care products have been linked to allergic reactions, birth defects, even .
+Make-up and body-care products have been linked to allergic reactions, birth defects, even cancer.
 Many products contain oils and extracts that are harvested and produced in a way that harms the environment and exploits workers.
 Look for organic and Fair Trade products instead.

 The Ugly Side of Cosmetics »